Ethical Foundation of Informed Consent

 Current Regulatory Requirements (for Whom, When, What to Disclose)

-The current regulatory requirements are based on the Common Rule, which applies to most federally funded research (or research conducted in federally funded institutions that elect to follow these rules for all research conducted within their institution; see list of the departments and agencies that adhere to the Common Rule).
+The Common Rule applies to most federally funded research (or research conducted in federally funded institutions that elect to follow these rules for all research conducted within their institution; see list of the departments and agencies that adhere to the Common Rule).
 The Common Rule defines research as “a systematic investigation, including research development, testing and evaluation, designed to develop or contribute to generalizable knowledge.” §46.012 The rule outlines the basic requirements for Institutional Review Boards (IRBs), including provisions related to obtaining and documenting informed consent.

 According to 45 CFR 46 section .116 (General requirements for consent), an investigator must obtain legally effective informed consent to involve a human being as a subject in research so that the prospective subject can be given sufficient opportunity to decide whether or not to participate.
 Under certain circumstances, an IRB may approve a consent procedure which alters or waives the requirements for informed consent, and this is described in more detail in Section 3: Alternative Approaches to Disclosure and Authorization.

 The Common Rule defines a human research subject as “a living individual about whom an investigator (whether professional or student) conducting research obtains